 Pontine haemorrhages have a poor prognosis, with large bleeds being almost universally fatal.
 Open surgical evacuation of the clot is usually not performed, although stereotactic clot aspiration has been advocated by some 5.

-In smaller haemorrhages, medical management and treatment of hydrocephalus with extraventricular drains may be life saving, often however with significant residual handicap.
+In smaller haemorrhages, medical management and treatment of hydrocephalus with extraventricular drains may be life saving, however, often with significant residual neurological deficit.

-Overall mortality is around 40-50%, with the overall volume of the bleed being related to outcome 2.
+Overall mortality ranges between 30% and 90% 6, with the overall volume of the bleed and initial GCS being related to outcome 2.

 The main differential is between a primary pontine haemorrhage and haemorrhages resulting from underlying lesions (see above).
 Usually patients present suddenly with severely impairment and the diagnosis is not difficult to make.